aorogat/CBench/Evaluation/README.md

 ![Image](Images/finlScores.png)
 * Then you can visualize the properties of the questions that are correctly/incorrectly answered.
 ![Image](Images/visulize.png)
-Then the dt will be visualized by Matplotlib as shown.
-The images will ppear one by one.
-To see the next imge please close the current one.
+Then the data will be visualized by Matplotlib as shown.
+The images will appear one by one.
+To see the next image please close the current one.
 ![Image](Images/single.png)
 ![Image](Images/chain.png)
 ![Image](Images/chainset.png)